3.6.5. Configure Request Body Parser

 property accepts one of the following types of values:

-- A string representing the size limit in bytes (For example,
+- A string representing the size limit (for example,

 100kb